Entanglement Negativity and Defect Extremal Surface: Holographic BCFT model with bulk defect

 \section{Holographic BCFT model with bulk defect}

-In \cite{Tak11}, Takayanagi proposed a holographic dual for $d=2$ BCFT by considering a classical AdS$_3$ geometry with a boundary codimension-one brane $Q$.
-The Neumann boundary condition is imposed on the brane.
-The bulk action is given by
+In \cite{Tak11}, Takayanagi proposed a holographic dual for BCFT$_2$ by considering a classical AdS$_3$ bulk truncated by a boundary codimension-one brane $Q$ with Neumann boundary condition imposed on it.
+The bulk action can be written as

-where $N$ denotes the bulk and $Q$ the brane.
-The Neumann boundary condition on the brane with a constant tension $T$ reads
+where $B$ and $Q$ stand for the bulk and the brane respectively, and $T$ is the constant brane tension.
+By variation of the bulk action, we get the Neumann boundary condition on the brane

-where $h_{a b}$ is the induced metric and $K_{a b}$ is the extrinsic curvature of the $Q$ brane.
-The metric of AdS$_3$ geometry can be written as
+where $h_{a b}$ is the induced metric and $K_{a b}$ the extrinsic curvature of the brane.
+The AdS$_3$ bulk metric can be written as

-where $l$ is the AdS radius.
-The Poincare metric of AdS$_3$ can be recovered by replacing the coordinates $(\rho ,y)$ with $(x,z)$ via